rajuvasupilli/codeql/gke-observability.md

 - Custom Metrics collected via Prometheus or OpenTelemetry.

-## Log Transfer and Agents in GKE
+# Log Transfer Process and Agents in GKE

-# Log Transfer Process

 - Application Logs are captured via container runtimes (e.g., containerd) and forwarded by logging agents.